Anna de' Medici, Archduchess of Austria: Widowhood

 In 1662, Ferdinand Charles died.
-As they had only two surviving daughters, his younger brother Archduke Sigismund Francis inherited his titles as Count of Tyrol and Archduke of Further Austria.
+As they had only two surviving daughters, his younger brother Sigismund Francis inherited the County of Tyrol and Further Austria.
 On the eve of his marriage to another princess however, Sigismund Francis died in 1665.
-This meant that the county reverted to direct rule from Vienna, despite the efforts of Anna to preserve some vestige of power for herself as Dowager Countess.
+This meant that the county reverted to direct rule from Vienna, despite the efforts of Anna to preserve some vestige of power for herself as dowager countess.
 Her attempts to persuade Vienna also stemmed from the fact that Anna wanted to protect the rights of her two daughters.
-This dispute would not be remedied until 1673, when her only surviving daughter Claudia Felicitas (Maria Magdalena had died in 1669) married Leopold I, Holy Roman Emperor, the man responsible for the seizure of the County.
+The dispute was remedied in 1673, when Claudia Felicitas married Emperor Leopold I, who had seized the county.

-Anna not only survived her husband by fourteen years but also outlived her eldest daughter, who would die soon after her marriage.
+Anna not only survived her husband by fourteen years but also outlived both her children.
+Maria Magdalena died in 1669, and Empress Claudia Felicitas died soon after her marriage.
 On 11 September 1676 in Vienna, Anna died aged sixty.

 Patron of the arts

 Like many Medicis, Anna was a great lover and patron of the arts.
 For instance, a collection of monodies by Pietro Antonio Giramo, entitled Hospedale degli Infermi d'amore, was dedicated to Anna in Naples in the mid-seventeenth century (the specific date is unknown); it humorously presented the various forms of insanity caused by love.
 In the collection, Giramo's dedication to Anna seemingly referred to a flirtatious young lady when he mentions "the powerful glances of Anna's eyes which can cure all these infirmities of imaginative madnesses and vain desires of human hearts".

 Giramo's dedication was not the end of works being devoted to Anna.
 In 1655, famed composer and singer Barbara Strozzi dedicated one of her works (opus 5, Sacri musicali affetti) to Anna, as Strozzi devoted all of her music publications to prominent aristocratic patrons.
 She also devoted other works to some of Anna's relatives (like her sister-in-law Vittoria della Rovere).
 Anna richly rewarded Strozzi for this dedication.
 We know Anna's gifts were especially notable because a Mantuan resident saw fit to describe them in letter to Charles II, Duke of Mantua and Montferrat, dated 14 April 1655:

 "I will tell your most Serene Highness some curiosities that are not too serious.
 Barbara Strozzi dedicated to the Archduchess of Innsbruck some of her music; her Highness sent to her the other day a small gold box adorned with rubies and with her portrait, and a necklace, also of gold with rubies, which the said Signora prizes and shows off, placing it between her two darling, beautiful breasts."